responsible-gold/pro-wallet-integration-decumentation/use_cases/transactions/Readme.md

 }
 ```

-To create a batch, first you need to provide the `accountId`, where the `funds` will be taken from, you can specify a name for the batch as well, but this last it's not mandatory.
+To create a batch, first you need to provide the `accountId`, where the `funds` will be taken from.

-At least one transaction should be included on the request.
+At least one transaction should be included on the request, and all transaction amount are expressed in USD dollar.